Deuterostome

-Deuterostomes (from Greek: lit. 'second mouth') are bilaterian animals of the superphylum Deuterostomia (/ˌdjuːtərəˈstoʊmi.ə/), typically characterized by their anus forming before the mouth during embryonic development.
+Deuterostomes (from Ancient Greek δεύτερος 'second' and στόμα 'mouth') are bilaterian animals of the superphylum Deuterostomia (/ˌdjuːtərəˈstoʊmi.ə/), which are typically characterized by their blastopore becoming their anus during embryonic development.
 Deuterostomia comprises three phyla: Chordata, Echinodermata, Hemichordata, and the extinct clade Cambroernida.

-In deuterostomes, the developing embryo's first opening (the blastopore) becomes the anus and cloaca, while the mouth is formed at a different site later on.
+In deuterostomes, the developing embryo's first opening (the blastopore) becomes the anus and cloaca, while the mouth is formed at a different site later.
 This was initially the group's distinguishing characteristic, but deuterostomy has since been discovered among protostomes as well.
 The deuterostomes are also known as enterocoelomates, because their coelom develops through pouching of the gut, enterocoely.

-Deuterostomia's sister clade is Protostomia, animals that develop mouth first and whose digestive tract development is more varied.
-Protostomia includes the ecdysozoans and spiralians, as well as the extinct Kimberella.
-Together with the Xenacoelomorpha, these constitute the large clade Bilateria, i.e. animals with bilateral symmetry and three germ layers.
+Deuterostomia's sister clade is Protostomia, animals that develop a mouth first and whose digestive tract development is more varied.
+Protostomia includes the ecdysozoans and spiralians.
+Together with the Xenacoelomorpha, these constitute the large clade Bilateria, i.e., animals with bilateral symmetry and three germ layers.

 Systematics

 History of classification

 Initially, Deuterostomia included the phyla Brachiopoda, Bryozoa, Chaetognatha, and Phoronida based on morphological and embryological characteristics.
-However, Deuterostomia was redefined in 1995 based on DNA molecular sequence analyses, leading to the removal of the lophophorates which was later combined with other protostome animals to form the superphylum Lophotrochozoa.
+However, Deuterostomia was redefined in 1995 based on DNA molecular sequence analyses, leading to the removal of the lophophorates, which were later combined with other protostome animals to form the superphylum Lophotrochozoa.
 The arrow worms were also considered possible deuterostomes, but molecular studies have placed them in the protostomes.
-Genetic studies have also revealed that deuterostomes have more than 30 genes not found in any other animal groups, but which yet are present in some marine algae and prokaryotes.
+Genetic studies have also revealed that deuterostomes have more than 30 genes not found in any other animal groups, but which are present in some marine algae and prokaryotes.
 This could mean that these are ancient genes that were lost in other organisms, or that a common ancestor acquired them through horizontal gene transfer.